Neuropathy, now commonly known as peripheral neuropathy, is a disorder of the peripheral nerves.

 You will also undergo blood screening to check for diabetes, vitamin deficiency, or infections that can cause peripheral neuropathy.

-To learn more about peripheral neuropathy treatment options or to schedule a consultation with a neuropathy doctor, please get in touch with our helpful representatives today.
+Please contact us today to learn more about peripheral neuropathy treatment options and other effective services we offer or to schedule a consultation with a neuropathy doctor.